 - Attending an event to get access to contract opportunities

-- Look into the various Chambers of Commerce and decide which ones are the best fit for you.
+- Look into the various Chambers of Commerce and decide which ones fit you best.
 Assess how active they are and what their contributions are to the community

-Even if you don’t get grant opportunities frequently, the right Chambers of Commerce can provide you with a ton of opportunities.
+Even if you don’t get grant opportunities frequently, the right Chambers of Commerce can provide you with many opportunities.